viktor-lut/my-together/README.md

 # Together / Coop Server

+**Together** - is a web-application that allows a user to create a social event and post it publicly to all users or within a specified group of users.
+Other users can join/share/comment on the event.
+All events can be geographically filtered.

 ## Pre install

 Check if you have installed Node.js.
 Run in terminal `node -v` Install node https://nodejs.org/en/

 Check if you have installed `git`.
 Run in terminal `git`

 ## Installation